liquinlab/elm-smile/docs/labconfig.md

 Github acts as a hub for most things in Smile.
 Each person in your lab needs to have a Github account (these are free).
 In addition, it makes sense for your lab to create a Github organization (also known as [team](https://github.com/team)).
-Github organizations are meta-accounts that multiple individuals can belong to granting them access to multiple private and public repositories.
+Github organizations are meta-accounts that multiple individuals can belong to, granting them access to multiple private and public repositories.

 - First create a new organization, using the docs provided by Github